Special Collections and Preservation Division

 Subseries B: Publications of the Pullman Company

-The publications of the company includes such as annual reports, informational brochures, and weekly bulletins and newsletters.
+The publications of the company includes annual reports, informational brochures, and weekly bulletins and newsletters.
 The files are arranged in alphabetical order by subject.

-This small series of two files is comprised of biographical data on George Pullman and various members of his family, and a reprint of his will made in 1897.
+This series is comprised of biographical data on George Pullman and members of his family, and a reprint of his will made in 1897.

-Items contained in this series include announcements, newsclippings, programs and publications covering the forty-year history of the school.
-The material is separated into two distinct categories:
+This series includes announcements, newsclippings, programs and publications covering the forty-year history of the school.
+The material is separated into two categories:

 Subseries A: Programs and Activities

-The activities of the student body are reflected in this small series by announcements, newsclippings and programs.
+The activities of the student body are reflected by announcements, newsclippings and programs.
 The material is arranged in alphabetical order by type of material.

 Subseries B: High School Publication

-This large series contains a complete set of the school yearbook, the Pullman Annual (which in its early years was published twice yearly) from its beginning in 1921, to 1950 when the school finally closed its doors.
+This series contains a complete set of the school yearbook, the Pullman Annual (which in its early years was published twice yearly) from its beginning in 1921 to 1950 when the school closed its doors.
 The yearbooks are arranged in chronological order.

 Series IV: The Pullman Educational Foundation, 1958, 1977.

-This small series of two file folders consists of newsclippings and reports on the Pullman Educational Foundation, the organization that was set up by George Pullman to fund a school for the children of his employees.
+This series consists of newsclippings and reports on the Pullman Educational Foundation, the organization that was set up by George Pullman to fund a school for the children of his employees.
 The material is arranged in alphabetical order by subject.

-The material in this series includes a booklet by the Rev. William Carwardine, an active participant in the strike, reprints of articles written during the strike, and reports and statements made by the company, the employees and George Pullman.
-The files are arranged in alphabetically order by type of material and by title within.
+This series includes a booklet by the Rev. William Carwardine, an active participant in the strike, reprints of articles written during the strike, and reports and statements made by the company, the employees and George Pullman.
+The files are arranged alphabetically by type of material and by title within.

-This series contains items such as articles, brochures, historical sketches, newsclippings, programs and related material on the business establishments, organizations, people, and schools of Pullman, Illinois.
-The files are divided into two distinct categories:
+This series contains articles, brochures, historical sketches, newsclippings, programs and related material on the business establishments, organizations, people, and schools of Pullman, Illinois.
+The files are divided into two categories:

 Subseries B: Community Publications, 1893-1977.

-Approximately 97 photographs have been removed from the manuscript material and placed in the Audio-Visual Collection.
-An index to these photographs can be found following the Box and Folder Inventory (again, the majority of these photographs were taken by Henry R. Koopman, a local photographer).
+An index to the photographs can be found following the Box and Folder Inventory (the majority of these photographs were taken by Henry R. Koopman, a local photographer).